Get Your API Keys

 export default async function RootLayout({ children }: { children: React.ReactNode }) {

-const config = await getAppConfig({
+const config = await getAppConfig(process.env.SYLPHX_URL!)

 return (